Alyssa has representation from Johanssen Gallery

 , NYC, Ellen Miller Gallery

-, Berlin.
-She has exhibited in Pulse LA
+, Boston.
+Alyssa has exhibited at Pulse LA

 as well as Fountain Art Fair